-If you installed the November Update and upgraded Windows 10 to Version 1511, you may have received a This app is no longer available notification in your Action Center.
+If you installed a Feature Update and upgraded Windows 10, you may have received a This app is no longer available notification in your Action Center.
 Windows 10 will directly uninstall installed programs that it feels will not run, due to compatibility reasons.

 This app is no longer available

-When this happens and you see a message in the Notification center, it is the Windows Program Compatibility Assistant which it at work.
+When this happens and you see a message in the Notification center, it is the Windows Program Compatibility Assistant which is at work.

 During the upgrade process, Windows scans for programs, that will not work on this version of the OS, after the upgrade and removes them.
 Although you may see their Program folders, their registry and other settings do not get backed up, as a result of which they stop working.